CNES/S1Tiling/docs/use.rst

 - the :ref:`calibration option <Processing.calibration>` that needs to be
   ``normlim``,
+- the :ref:`directory <Paths.eof_dir>` where EOF files will be searched for, or downloaded to.
 - the :ref:`directory <Paths.lia>` where LIA maps will be searched for, or produced in.
+- a single pair of :ref:`platform <DataSource.platform_list>` + :ref:`relative
+  orbit <datasource.relative_orbit_list>` to which the Local Incidence Angles will be calculated,

 S1Tiling will then automatically take care of:

+- obtaining the precise orbit files (EOF), if none match the request parameters,
 - producing, or using existing, maps of sin(LIA) for each Sentinel-2 tiles --
   given an orbit and it direction,
 - producing intermediary products calibrated with β\ :sup:`0` LUT.